rustyeddy/rustyeddy.com/content/resume/clients/_index.md

 company: Eddy Consulting, LLC
 ---

-The past 15 I have worked with many clients and many projects.
-I have been a single developer, as well as build aand lead teams of 10 to 20 engineers.
-I am first and foremost a programmer, however, I have worked with clients to scope project requirements, establish budgets and schedules, design software architecture and lead teams of engineers through entire software development lifecycles.
+In the past 15 years I have worked with many clients on a variety of projects.
+I can work in the capacity of an individual developer, team member or a team lead.

+I am first and foremost a programmer, however, I do work regularly on schedules and budgets through the entire software development lifecycle.  <!--more-->